 I’ve been going to Scotland for as long as I can remember.
 I always want to be there more (I’ve dreamt of living there since I was small), but just over the border isn’t enough – it needs to be the Highlands (one of several requirements) which unfortunately means a good chunk of a day travelling.

-Some of my best memories are from when I was small and we stayed in a caravan overlooking the Eyemouth beach.
+Some of my first best memories are from when I was small and we stayed in a caravan overlooking the Eyemouth beach.
 I need to acquire and electronify these pictures.
-The gulls keep calling me back.
+The gulls kept calling me back.
 I once had a trip on the inshore lifeboat.
 Trixie has been a couple of times and also quite enjoyed herself at Coldingham .

 Trixie’s cousin Misty lives above Gare Loch.
 They met nose to nose and were both very well-behaved.

 We had a short weekend to fit round a good weather window (2017) exploring the hammerhead peninsula and other parts of Wigtownshire.
 Our first stop was Monreith .
 At Killantringan we did some scrambling .
 Trixie enjoyed walking round the Mull of Galloway .

 The Hebrides have had my interest for a while.
 I have been to Skye a couple of times (2002 and 2005) with a day trip to the Outer Hebrides (2002).

 Trixie spent a week on Tiree in 2010 where she had a good scramble at Vaul and spent hours exploring the rocks and sand at Gott Bay .